carsonpadawon/vmc-field-team.github.io/labs/v2/srm-lab.md

 ![SRM12](https://s3-us-west-2.amazonaws.com/vmc-workshops-images/srm-lab/JumpHost11.jpg)

-1. Right-click on the *Windows10* template and select *New VM from This Templat...*
+1. Right-click on the *Windows10* template
+2. Select *New VM from This Templat...*

 If you do not have the menu item to deploy a New VM from this template, Click the *ACTIONS* dropdown menu for the content library and click *Synchronize* and wait until the sync is complete.